yvanzo/musicbrainz-server/CONTRIBUTING.md

 Thank you for considering contributing to MusicBrainz Server.

-Get started with https://musicbrainz.org/doc/Development first, then continue reading with below additional guidelines.
+Get started with https://musicbrainz.org/doc/Development first, then continue reading the additional guidelines below.

 ## Submitting changes